 As a Trust Manager for Perpetual, Pamela specialises in implementing strong governance structures to ensure that boards and advisory councils make informed decisions, based on professional advice, which are in accord with community goals and aspirations.

-Prior to this role Andrew was Perpetual Private’s NSW & ACT State Manager for six years, where he helped individuals, families and Not-for-Profit organisations to manage their unique and complex financial requirements
+Andrew has also led the advice team in Queensland and was Perpetual Private’s NSW & ACT State Manager for six years, where he helped individuals, families and Not-for-Profit organisations to manage their unique and complex financial requirements

-Andrew joined Perpetual over 10 years ago as a Senior Financial Consultant where he was responsible for introducing new high net worth clients into the business.
+Andrew joined Perpetual as a Senior Financial Consultant where he was responsible for introducing new high net worth clients into the business.

 Andrew started his career working with an independent financial planning group before relocating to London and then Hong Kong to work in funds management.
 On his return to Australia, Andrew held roles both as a financial adviser and Head of Premier Services NSW at a large Australian retail bank.